 - Never leave a fire unattended.
 Ensure fires in the fireplace are completely extinguished before retiring for the night and supervise children and pets closely around wood stoves and fireplaces.

 Q: With the rising cost of heating, is there anything I can do to minimize heat loss in the area of my fireplace?

-A. Most fireplaces/chimneys were originally built with a cast iron damper.
-Unfortunately these types of dampers warp and rust out over time, preventing your fireplace from becoming properly sealed.
+- Most fireplaces/chimneys were originally built with a cast iron damper.
+Unfortunately, these dampers warp and corrode over time, resulting in an incomplete seal for your fireplace.
 Installing a top-sealing damper can dramatically cut your energy costs by preventing cold air from ever entering your chimney because it is sealed off from the top.

-Q: I’ve been noticing that there is a strong odor of soot and ashes coming from my fireplace on hot, humid days.
-Sometimes the odor is also strong after it rains.
-What’s causing this, and how can I get rid of it?
+Q: I’ve noticed a strong soot and ash odor emanating from my fireplace on hot, humid days, and sometimes after rain.
+What’s causing this, and how can I eliminate it?

-A. The first thing to do is have your chimney and fireplace cleaned if you haven’t had this done in a while.
-If you have recently had a cleaning, there could be some underlying problems causing the smell.
-These include negative air issues: making sure your damper is closed, lack of a raincap at the top of your chimney, moisture problems within the chimney, your smoke chamber may have corbelled brick (which allows creosote to build up), or your chimney could be too short which doesn’t allow enough draft to draw smoke and odors up and out.
+First, consider having your chimney and fireplace cleaned if it’s been a while since the last cleaning.
+If you’ve recently had a cleaning, there might be underlying issues contributing to the smell.
+These potential causes include issues with negative airflow (such as ensuring your damper is closed), the absence of a rain cover at the chimney’s top, moisture problems within the chimney, a smoke chamber with corbelled brick (which allows creosote buildup), or a chimney that is too short to provide adequate draft for smoke and odors to vent properly.

 Q: Why do I need a chimney cap?

 Chimney caps are vital for several reasons including: